use-ink/ink-docs/docs/getting-started/deploying.md

 Open the specially designed **Upload** section of the Canvas UI.

 Use the dropdown to select a _deployment account_ with some account balance, like `Alice`.
 Enter a name for the contract in the input field.
-Provide the `flipper.wasm` and `metadata.json` files as the Wasm blob and optional ABI, respectively.
+Provide the `flipper.contract` file as the bundled Wasm blob and metadata.

 ![Contracts code page for deploying Flipper](./assets/flipper-code-page.png)